 What is R&D tax relief?

 The Research and Development Tax Relief Scheme was introduced by the UK Government in 2000.
-For 18 years, it has been available to companies of all sizes, though as we said it has been terribly under-utilised.
+For 20 years, it has been available to companies of all sizes, though it has been terribly under-utilised.
 The scheme was created to encourage innovation and keep the UK competitive on a global scale.
 It is supposed to help companies to reclaim money invested in qualifying research and development.

 Is it really worth that much money?

 The R&D Tax Relief Scheme does actually work, but it can be tricky to execute.
-But then again, that’s where TEQ Group comes in.
-R&D Tax Credits are the single biggest boost for business the UK Government offers at the moment.
+But that’s where TEQ Group comes in.
+R&D Tax Credits are the single biggest boost for businesses that the UK Government offers at the moment.
 The government actively wants companies to claim it as well.
-If there has been any kind of failure, it is in getting the word out about just how much tax relief this could entitle the UK’s companies to.
+If there has been any kind of failure, it is in getting the word out about just how much tax relief this could entitle UK companies too.

 OK… but how does it work?